vidhanio/fncli/README.md

 failed to parse argument `b: i32`: ParseIntError { kind: InvalidDigit }
 ```

-## How it works
+## How It Works

-Let's take a look at the generated code:
+Here is the expanded code:

 ```rust
 fn main() {